István Szabó: Hungarian films, 1964–1980

-Father (1966) is a coming of age story that displays Szabó's increasing fascination with history and his childhood memories.
-The plot covers events from the Arrow Cross party's dictatorship to the Hungarian Revolution of 1956, revolving around the orientation disorder and self awareness of a generation that had to grow up without a father figure in wartime.
-The main character replaces the image of his absent father figure with fantasy images that keep changing with time.
-These events take place during a period of his life when he began his transition to adulthood.
-Finally, he is able to face his own situation and comes to understand as a university student that he has to rely on his own strength rather than that of an idealised father figure.
+Father (1966) is a coming-of-age story that displays Szabó's increasing fascination with history and his childhood memories.
+The plot covers events from the Arrow Cross Party dictatorship to the Hungarian Revolution of 1956, revolving around the disorientation and self-awareness of a generation that had to grow up without a father figure in wartime.
+The main character replaces the image of his absent father with fantasy images that change over time.
+These events take place during a period of his life when he begins to transition to adulthood.
+Finally, he is able to face the reality of his situation and comes to understand that he has to rely on his own strength rather than that of an idealized father figure.
 The film won the Grand Prix at the 5th Moscow International Film Festival and the Special Jury Prize at Locarno, and established Szabó as the most internationally famous Hungarian filmmaker of his time, as well as an auteur in the European film tradition.
 In 2000, Father appeared as number 11 on a list of the 12 best Hungarian films according to a group of Hungarian film critics.

 Lovefilm (1970) focuses on a young man's relationship with his childhood sweetheart, told through flashbacks that include the Arrow Cross dictatorship and 1956, and rendered in an experimental, fragmented form.
 This experimental tendency in Szabó's films reached its apotheosis in 25 Fireman Street (1973), which began as a short film, Dream About a House (1971).
 25 Fireman Street takes place during the course of a long, hot night in Budapest, during which the residents of a single apartment building are plagued by dream-memories of pain and loss spanning thirty years, including both World Wars, the Arrow Cross dictatorship, the Communist takeover, and 1956.
 While the film won the top prize at Locarno, Szabó was upset by its lack of success at the box office and at film festivals.
 Attributing this lack of success to the film's complex structure, he decided to give his next film a simpler structure.